Tekl/openthesaurus-deutsch/README.md

 ### Licenses

 - The content from the OpenThesaurus plugin is licensed under [CC-GNU LGPL](https://creativecommons.org/licenses/LGPL/2.1/)
-- This plugin and the build scripts are licensed under [GPLv3](https://www.gnu.org/licenses/gpl.html)<br>
+- This plugin and the build scripts are licensed under [GPLv3](https://www.gnu.org/licenses/gpl.html)

-  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.<br>
+  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

   This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.<br>
+See the GNU General Public License for more details.

   You should have received a copy of the [GNU General Public License](LICENSE) along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+If not, see https://www.gnu.org/licenses/.